mrvnds/oci-postdeploy-config-ansible/README.md

-# oci-postdeploy-config-ansible
+# 🛠️ OCI Post-Deploy Configuration (Ansible)
 Ansible-based automation for OCI post-deployment configuration.
 This playbook configures the bastion host and connected compute nodes with essential tools and settings required for cloud-native operations.

-# 🛠️ OCI Post-Deploy Configuration (Ansible)

 This repository provides **Ansible automation** for post-deployment configuration of the bastion host and compute nodes within a Oracle Cloud Infrastructure (OCI) environment.
 It runs after infrastructure provisioning (e.g., via Terraform) and installs key tools, configures system-wide settings (including proxy) and enforces endpoint security.